 A resident may receive therapy via different modes during the same day or even treatment session.
 When developing the plan of care, the therapist and assistant must determine which mode(s) of therapy and the amount of time the resident receives for each mode and code the MDS appropriately.
 The therapist and assistant should document the reason a specific mode of therapy was chosen as well as anticipated goals for that mode of therapy.
 For any therapy that does not meet one of the therapy mode definitions below, those minutes may not be counted on the MDS.
-(Please also see the section on group therapy for limited exceptions related to group size.)
 The therapy mode definitions must always be followed and apply regardless of when the therapy is provided in relationship to all assessment windows (i.e., applies whether or not the resident is in a look back period for an MDS assessment).